 - So you think rent will be $750 per month?
 Says who??
 Is this a reliable and unbiased source of information?

-- You think the vacancy rate will be 10%?
+- Do you think the vacancy rate will be 10%?
 What makes you think so?
-Do you have any actual experience or market data to back this up?
+Do you have any experience or market data to back this up?

 - What kinds of maintenance and repairs will you have to take care of?
 How certain are you about what the costs will be?

-- What if one or more of your assumptions turns out to be wrong?
+- What if one or more of your assumptions turn out to be wrong?
 Does the property still perform to an acceptable standard?

-In order to come up with your “best possible guess” at what the future is going to look like, you need to be armed with the right information.
-Your inputs will literally determine everything here, so remember the theory of “garbage in, garbage out”.
-If you start with bad information (or if you just guess at the numbers without really getting them from a credible source), you’re not going to have a very reliable number in the end.
+You need to be armed with the right information to come up with your best possible guess of what the future will look like.
+Your inputs will determine everything here, so remember the theory of “garbage in, garbage out”.
+If you start with bad information (or just guess at the numbers without getting them from a credible source), you will not have a very reliable number.

 The last thing we want is to invest our life savings into a property that loses money hand-over-fist.

-In the example below, I’ll show you how I used this calculator to go through the motions of plugging in the numbers so I could understand whether I was looking at a solid deal for an investor to pursue.
+In the example below, I'll show you how I used this calculator to go through the motions of running the numbers so I could understand whether I was looking at a solid deal for an investor to pursue.

-Depending on whether the property is being purchased with some form of financing, or whether it’s being purchased outright as an all cash deal – the financing picture will usually have a big effect on the outcome of your calculation.
+Now, depending on whether the property is being purchased with a loan or purchased outright as an all-cash deal – the financing picture will have a big effect on your calculations.

 In my example, the property was being purchased with cash – which greatly simplified this portion of the calculator.